logpai/loghub-2.0/benchmark/UniParser/README.md

 ./run_2k.sh
 ```

-### Run and evaluate UniParser on LogPub
+### Run and evaluate UniParser on Loghub-2.0

-Please notice you need to download the `full_dataset` of LogPub first.
+Please notice you need to download the `full_dataset` of Loghub-2.0 first.

 ```bash
 conda activate UniParser